konoui/alfred-tldr/doc/CONFIGURATION.md

 ### Recommendations

-The workflow shows update recommendations when tldr database is older or newer workflow is available.
+This workflow shows update recommendations when the tldr database is out of date or when a newer version of the workflow is available.

 #### Tldr Database Recommendation

-`TLDR_DB_UPDATE_RECOMMENDATION` is variable that enable or disable showing update recommendation of tldr database .
+The `TLDR_DB_UPDATE_RECOMMENDATION` variable enables or disables showing the update recommendation of the tldr database.
 The value is `true` by default.
-If tldr database is older than `two weeks`, the workflow shows it.
+If the tldr database is older than `two weeks`, the workflow shows the update recommendation.

 #### Newer Alfred Workflow Recommendation

-`TLDR_WORKFLOW_UPDATE_RECOMMENDATION` is variable that enables or disables showing update recommendation if newer version alfred workflow is released.
+The `TLDR_WORKFLOW_UPDATE_RECOMMENDATION` variable enables or disables showing the update recommendation if a newer version of the Alfred workflow is released.
 The value is `true` by default.

-`TLDR_WORKFLOW_UPDATE_INTERVAL_DAYS` is variable that defines how frequency the workflow checks remote git repository.
+The `TLDR_WORKFLOW_UPDATE_INTERVAL_DAYS` variable defines how frequently the workflow checks the remote git repository.
 The value is `7` days by default.

-The workflow checks new workflow version by accessing remote git repository per `7` days.
+The workflow checks for a new workflow version by accessing the remote git repository every `7` days.
-It shows update recommendation if newer version is available.
+It shows an update recommendation if a newer version is available.